MichielvdVelde/node-notifymyandroid/README.md

 ## Changelog

-	V 0.1.2
+* V 0.1.2
-	 - Now supports notifier.isValidKey('another key here', function(err, valid) { }) to check the validity of a different key than when the object wqas created
+..* Now supports notifier.isValidKey('another key here', function(err, valid) { }) to check the validity of a different key than when the object was created
-	 - Made notifier.hasCallsRemaining() available to check if the IP address still has calls remaining (returns a boolean)
+..* Made notifier.hasCallsRemaining() available to check if the IP address still has calls remaining (returns a boolean)

 ## License